 Animal-assisted therapy has been shown to promote emotional wellbeing and it’s also used as an added therapy for children suffering from a variety of illnesses.
 Contact with gentle animals provides comfort and helps people to feel more positive.

-We currently have two dogs working with children in the library environment.
-They absolutely love Meg and Gyser who have been through special training.
+We currently have one dog working with children in the library environment.
+They absolutely love Meg who has been through special training.

 Project Island Song